-For information on fire statistics, please see the table, Fires in Residential Facilities - 2022, which is included in this report.
-This data has been reported as per Campus, Residential Facilities, Total Fires in Each Building, Date of Notification, Date of Incident, Time of Incident, Cause of Fire, Number of Injuries that Required Treatment at a Medical Facility, Number of Deaths Related to a Fire, and Value of Property Damage Caused by Fire.
+For information on fire statistics, please see the table, Fires in Residential Facilities - 2023 which is included in this report.
+This data has been reported as per Campus, Residential Facilities, Total Fires in Each Building, Date of Notification, Date of Incident, Time of Incident, Cause of Fire, Number of Injuries that Required Treatment at a Medical Facility, Number of Deaths Related to a Fire and Value of Property Damage Caused by Fire.

-A description of the fire safety systems in each residential facility defined as on-campus student housing facility can be found in the table, Fire Safety Amenities in Residential Facilities - 2022 which is included in this report.
+A description of the fire safety systems in each residential facility defined as on-campus student housing facility can be found in the table, Fire Safety Amenities in Residential Facilities - 2023 which is included in this report.
 The data has been listed by Campus, Residential Facilities, Fire Alarm Monitoring Done by TUPD, Partial Sprinkler System, Full Sprinkler System, Smoke Detection, Fire Extinguishers, Evacuation Plans Posted and Number of Fire Drills Held.
 TUPD refers to the Tulane University Police Department.

-The number of regular, mandatory, supervised fire drills held in 2020, 2021 and 2022 are noted by campus and building name for each residential facility in the table, Fire Safety Amenities in Residential Facilities - 2022.
-This data can be found under the columns labeled, "Number of Fire Drills Held (in 2020, 2021 and 2022)."
+The number of regular, mandatory, supervised fire drills held in 2021, 2022 and 2023 are noted by campus and building name for each residential facility in the table, Fire Safety Amenities in Residential Facilities - 2023.
+This data can be found under the columns labeled, "Number of Fire Drills Held (in 2021, 2022 and 2023)."

 Policies or rules on portable electrical appliances in the residential facilities have been developed by Housing and Residence Life (HRL), applicable for the uptown campus and distributed under HRL Community Living Standards.
-Students may have the following electrical appliances in their rooms: computer, telephone, hot pot or coffee maker, camera, alarm clock, study lamp (no halogen), iron with auto shut-off, can opener, stereo and television, and University provided microwave and refrigerator.
+Students may have the following electrical appliances in their rooms: computer, telephone, hot pot or coffee maker, camera, alarm clock, study lamp (no halogen), iron with auto shut-off, can opener, stereo and television and university provided microwave and refrigerator.
 The use of non-approved appliances in residential communities' rooms is prohibited.
-These include but are not limited to the following electrical appliances: halogen lamps, octopus lamps, open coil heaters and cooking elements, satellite dishes, grills, hot plates, deep fat fryers, electric griddles, toaster ovens, non-University provided microwaves and refrigerators, non-University installed A/C units, and ceiling fans.
+These include but are not limited to the following electrical appliances: halogen lamps, octopus lamps, open coil heaters and cooking elements, satellite dishes, grills, hot plates, deep fat fryers, electric griddles, toaster ovens, non-university provided microwaves and refrigerators, non-university installed A/C units and ceiling fans.
+Exceptions to this policy include Aron Residences, where a microwave is not provided by the university.
+Students may bring their own microwave for their apartment.
+Additionally, in rare cases, special approval may be granted to students to bring an additional small refrigerator for their room if approved by the Goldman Center for Student Accessibility.

-Hoverboards (i.e., electronic skateboards) are prohibited inside University facilities, buildings, or on University shuttles as indicated by the Office of Insurance and Risk Management.
+Hoverboards (i.e., electronic skateboards) are prohibited inside university facilities, buildings or on university shuttles as indicated by the Office of Insurance and Risk Management.

-As of August 2014, the University has become completely tobacco and smoke free, eliminating all tobacco use on university property.
+As of August 2014, the university has become completely tobacco and smoke free, eliminating all tobacco use on university property.
 Tobacco use is prohibited in all campus buildings and outside areas.
-The Tulane University Police Department (TUPD) is responsible for the enforcement of this policy, which can be found at https://campushealth.tulane.edu/policies/tobacco-smoke-free-campus-policy.
+TUPD is responsible for the enforcement of this policy, which can be found at https://campushealth.tulane.edu/policies/tobacco-smoke-free-campus-policy.
 HRL is responsible for enforcing and implementing sanctions to occupants in residence halls to include dormitories and other student residential facilities such as apartments.

-With regards to the policy on open flames in student housing facilities, the HRL Community Living Standards prohibit any open flame source or flammable liquid, candles, incense, kerosene lamps, hookahs, and grills inside these locations.
+With regards to the policy on open flames in student housing facilities, the HRL Community Living Standards prohibit any open flame source or flammable liquid, candles, incense, kerosene lamps, hookahs and grills inside these locations.
 Propane gas or tanks are prohibited in the residence halls as per university policy and as per the Louisiana Office of the State Fire Marshal.